Codex Skills and /skills: Built-in, Custom, and Team-Shared (2026 Guide)

 What should not be a skill

-• Tiny preferences like “answer briefly.”
+• Tiny preferences like “answer briefly” (those belong in AGENTS.md or the prompt).

 • Fast-changing temporary business data.

-• Secrets, tokens, passwords, customer data.
+• Secrets, tokens, passwords, or customer data.

 • Final high-stakes legal, medical, financial, or ethical decisions.

-Assign ownerEvery skill should have a maintainer.
+Assign an ownerEvery skill needs a maintainer.

-Start read-onlyAudit first, allow edits later.
+Start read-onlyShip an audit-only version first, allow edits later.

-Include examplesAdd 2-3 real invocation examples.
+Include examplesAdd 2-3 real invocation examples to the body.

 FAQ

-First skills to build
+First skills worth building

-repo-tourCodebase tour: architecture, directories, test entry points.
+repo-tourCodebase tour: architecture, key directories, test entry points.

-release-checkPre-release tests, version, changelog, risk list.
+release-checkPre-release tests, version, changelog, and a risk list.

 Tags: #AI coding #Codex #Skills #Tutorial